oslabs-beta/battletest/README.md

                   }
         ]
         ```
     * __RequestBody__: Object describing the body of a single request.
 It may have multiple Content-Types as keys.
-Content type`application/json`
+Currently we only support `application/json` and `application/xml`.
         ```js
         requestBody: {
           "application/json": {